staircase-dev/staircase/docs/user_guide/masking.rst

 clip
 *****

-Let's start by acknowledging that :meth:`staircase.Stairs.clip` is not new in version 2.
+:meth:`staircase.Stairs.clip` is not new in version 2.
 It retains the same method signature but its meaning has changed.
 In version 1 the clip function, given an interval in the domain defined by *lower* and *upper* parameters, would return a copy of the Stairs instance where the value of the step function outside of this interval is zero.
 In version 2 these values are undefined instead.
 That is, the clip method allows us to restrict the domain of a step function to an interval.

 .. ipython:: python
     :suppress: